Can You Sue If You Were Hit By A Car While Jaywalking?

 Is Jaywalking Illegal?

-Yes, jaywalking is illegal.
+Yes, jaywalking is illegal, but it is now decriminalized in California.
 Jaywalking fines generally hover around the $200 mark, and your driving record will be untouched for a jaywalking violation.
-California Vehicle Code 21955VC stipulates you can’t cross the road but within a crosswalk and you need to follow controlled signals such as traffic lights when walking in California.
+California Vehicle Code 21955VC stipulates you can’t cross the road except within a crosswalk, and you need to follow controlled signals such as traffic lights when walking in California.

-If you are hit by a negligent driver when you are jaywalking, you are still entitled to damages.
-The California car accident attorneys at Arash Law have been fighting for pedestrian personal injury claims for decades.
-Book a free consultation, and we will review your case today and let you know whether we believe you have a claim.
+If you are hit by a negligent driver when you are jaywalking, you might have grounds to seek damages.
+The California car accident attorneys at Arash Law have been advocating the rights of clients in pedestrian personal injury claims for decades.
+Call us at (888) 488-1391 for a free initial consultation, and we will review your case and help you explore your legal options.

 How Comparative Negligence Works In California

-Under California’s comparative negligence law, people who are partially at fault for their accidents can still recover compensation in many cases.
+Under California’s comparative negligence law, people who are partially at fault for their accidents can still pursue compensation for their injuries and losses.
 The law operates by apportioning a percentage of fault amongst the parties.

 That is a very generic way of illustrating comparative negligence in California.
 It is by no means a reflection of actual potential settlements or damages in a pedestrian accident case.

-The key takeaway is that yes, you can sue if you get hit by a car when you are jaywalking.
-We help pedestrians sue for pain, lost wages, and damages all the time.
-Book a free consultation with Arash Law to see if you have a case.
+The key takeaway is that, depending on the specifics of your case, you may be able to sue if you get hit by a car while jaywalking.
+We help pedestrians file a claim for compensation that may include pain, lost wages, and other losses.
+Schedule a free initial consultation with Arash Law at (888) 488-1391 to determine if you have a case.

 How Fault Is Determined In A Jaywalking Car Accident In California